wernight/docker-qbittorrent/README.md

 _Note: For the container to run, the legal notice had to be automatically accepted.
 By running the container, you are accepting its terms.
 Toggle the flag in `qBittorrent.conf` to display the notice again._

+_Note: `520` was chosen randomly to prevent running as root or as another known user on your system; at least until [issue #11253](https://github.com/docker/docker/pull/11253) is fixed._

 Feedbacks
 ---------